Bitpainter75/FerrumPix/README.md

 FerrumPix is a desktop photo management and editing application for Linux and Windows, built with [Avalonia UI](https://avaloniaui.net/) and VB.NET.
 Project Website [FerrumPix.app](https://ferrumpix.app/)

-> **Status:** Active development, but already feature-rich in the core areas gallery, viewer, editor, and settings.
-The current focus is less on basic functionality and more on stabilization, UX refinement, and structural cleanup as the application grows.
+> **Status:** Active development (current base version: 0.8.0), but already feature-rich in the core areas gallery, viewer, editor, settings, and Immich integration.
+The current focus is less on basic functionality and more on stabilization, UX refinement, performance, and structural cleanup as the application grows.

 ## Features